Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting

 \section{Concluding remarks}

-We propose a Bayesian approach for estimating bi-level sparse mean regression models in a high-dimensional framework, where a group structure arises from the dataset or is imposed for modelling purpose.
-Our hierarchical prior induces bi-level sparsity, \textit{i.e.} among and within groups.
-We add to the existing literature by establishing frequentist asymptotic properties for our procedure in-sample and out-of-sample.
-Remarkably, under some mild conditions, our procedure is demonstrated to be minimax-optimal.
-Further, contrarily to alternative approaches, our procedure does not require orthogonality among covariates belonging to different groups.
-Finally, we show that a more general error structure, such as stochastic volatility and ARMA, can be accommodate by only slightly modifying the proposed prior.
+This paper constructs optimal density forecasts for macroeconomic indicators in high-dimensional settings where the covariates present a known group structure.
+Such a structure arises, for instance, because variables in datasets are organised in groups or because of the flexible modelling of the relationship between the target variable and the set of covariates.
+The group-structure is important in order to reduce the dimensionality and we propose an optimal way to exploit it via the specification of a convenient prior distribution.
+By working under the assumption of bi-level sparsity, \textit{i.e.} among and within groups, our procedure is able to detect the driving factors if only some regressors are relevant for forecast.

-Monte Carlo experiments, designed to investigate the performance of our procedure under either grouped or mixed-frequency data frameworks, point to good estimation, selection, and prediction accuracy in a fairly high sparsity setting.
-When applied to a nowcasting exercise of the U.S. quarter-on-quarter GDP growth with 122 indicators sampled at monthly frequencies, our procedure provides good predictive performance (in terms of point and density forecast) compared to the AR(1) and the Bayesian Sparse Group Lasso.
+Density forecasts are constructed from the posterior predictive density, which we prove to present optimal asymptotic properties and to outperform many competitors in finite sample.
+We also provide parameter recovery and point forecasts, which we prove to be minimax-optimal for our procedure under some mild conditions.
+Unlike alternative approaches, our procedure does not require orthogonality among covariates belonging to different groups.
+Finally, we show that a more general error structure, such as stochastic volatility and ARMA, can be accommodated by only slightly modifying the proposed prior.